Dr-Doofus-The/Mega-Man-X-Code-Red/README.md

 ## Notice
 Mega Man X Code Red is not affiliated with CAPCOM in any way.

-Mega Man X and all Mega Man/Rockman material are owned by CAPCOM.
+Mega Man X and all Mega Man/Rockman material is owned by CAPCOM.